 Are you easily overstimulated?
 Do you feel positive and negative emotions intensely?
 Are you a sponge for other people’s anger, stress, sadness and fear?
 You might be an ‘empath’ and you are not alone!
 Research suggests 20% of the population have enhanced empathy and a heightened sensitivity to the energy, moods and emotions of others (people, animals and the environment!).
 If this sounds like you, it is crucial you find ways to take careful care of yourself and your beautiful gift!

-During Covid it's likely you have been living in close proximity with others and have little opportunity for quiet time and space alone to rejuvenate.
-You will have been bombarded by a constant stream of news and statistics about how to stay safe.
-You're also likely unable to be close to some people who make you feel safe in the world and give you a sense of belonging.
+During lockdowns and changes to how we work, it's likely you have been living in close proximity with others and have little opportunity for quiet time and space alone to rejuvenate.
+You will have been bombarded by a constantly changing stream of statistics, vaccine info and lockdowns and it all gets a bit much for many of us.
 If you’re an empath you need to be extra vigilant about carving out time for yourself to download, release and let go.
 If this is you and you’re feeling drained, exhausted or overwhelmed with anxiety, read on . . .

 Empaths have a low filter which leads them to sense, feel, absorb and hold the intensity of the world around them.
 This can lead to physical, emotional and spiritual fatigue.
 Winding down can take time and a desire to 'retreat' from others and the world outside can be strong.
 There is much beauty in being an empath but thriving takes self-awareness and the use of daily protection strategies.

 To prevent emotional and physical burnout, try these daily self-care acts to protect yourself: